In Chile’s spectacular Atacama Desert everything is high, even the bottom of the deepest canyon

 We drove for several hours, the first few in the dark.
 It was impossible to know just where we were, but every time the road roller-coasted down, our ears popped.
 The windows in the van had frosted over and we scratched at the layer of ice with our fingernails to peer vainly into the pitch darkness.
 With the sun barely over the horizon, we arrived at the geyser field and marvelled at an almost post-apocalyptic world of bubbling water, dark sands, towering pillars of steam and abandoned machinery once used in an effort to harvest the area’s thermal energy.
 The temperature was -10 degrees Celsius, and the altitude was 4,320 meters.

 Although still more than 1,000 meters shy of Everest Base Camp or Mount Kilimanjaro, this level blew away my gorilla trekking and was easily my highest mark (so far!).
 I walked through billowing clouds of steam, wary to stay within the marked paths lest a foot (or worse) break through the fragile crust and plunge into the boiling waters below.
 At the center of the field of more than 80 active geysers was a large thermal pool where brave souls were doffing their layers of clothing to take the plunge.

 As the sky lightened and enormous Andean gulls wheeled overhead, the warming air overwhelmed the spectacular display of steam and the early morning visitors began to make their long drives home.

 “It was great,” I replied to Joel’s enquiry back at the lodge.
 “No problems at all.”

 “Good,” he replied with a smile.
 “Next we’ll climb Licancabur and look for that crystal ball!”

-- Simon Vaughan is the longtime Senior Editor for Outpost Travel Media.
-This article first appeared in the Outpost magazine.
+- Simon Vaughan is Senior Editor for Outpost Travel Media.
+This article first appeared in our magazine.
 For more great original travel stories see Outpost features here.